aws-samples/amazon-bedrock-serverless-prompt-chaining/README.md

 ## Amazon Bedrock Serverless Prompt Chaining

-This repository provides examples of using [AWS Step Functions](https://aws.amazon.com/step-functions/) and [Amazon Bedrock](https://aws.amazon.com/bedrock/) to build complex, serverless, and highly scalable generative AI applications with prompt chaining.
+This repository provides examples of how to build complex, serverless, and highly scalable generative AI applications with prompt chaining and [Amazon Bedrock](https://aws.amazon.com/bedrock/).

 [Prompt chaining](https://docs.anthropic.com/claude/docs/prompt-chaining) is a technique for building complex generative AI applications and accomplishing complex tasks with large language models (LLMs).